yjyao/practical-python/Notes/01_Introduction/07_Functions.md

 `sys.argv` is a list that contains passed arguments on the command line (if any).

-To run your program, you’ll need to run Python from the terminal.
+To run your program, you'll need to run Python from the terminal.

 For example, from bash on Unix: